sharkrf/osp-http-api/README.md

 ### status-srfipconnserver.cgi

 Returns the SharkRF IP Connector Server's current status, if it's the active connector.
-Otherwise it'll return with 400 Bad Request.
+Otherwise it'll return 400 Bad Request.

 **client_connected** is 1 if a client is connected.